Diggie-Bro/StreamCode/CONTRIBUTING.md

 ## Pull Request
 PR is very easy!
 Just attach a suitable tag, and open it!
 We are welcome your PR to satisfy all checklists.
+**Remember**, Use more than one tag has "PR" mark when you're making Pull Requests.

 ### About comment
 We have the rule of the comment.
 Please follow this structure.
 The best is to review our code file.